Shocks without shock capturing: Information geometric regularization of finite volume methods for Navier--Stokes-like problems: Numerical results

 \subsection{Example cases}

 We consider representative 1D--3D test problems that highlight IGR's behavior in the presence of shocks and fine-scale wave content.
 For 1D smooth-wave propagation, we consider a sinusoidal wave benchmark.
 For shock-dominated flows, we consider the Shu--Osher interaction problem and shock-tube benchmarks.
 In 2D, we consider a Riemann interaction with added entropy-wave content and the Double Mach reflection problem.
 In 3D, we consider compressible Taylor--Green turbulence and a multi-jet high-Mach configuration.
 For baseline comparisons, we use fifth-order WENO reconstruction in two variants.
 Characteristic WENO projects the conserved variables into the local characteristic fields of the flux Jacobian before applying the WENO stencil selection.
 We combine it with a Roe Riemann solver \cite{toro2009riemann}.
 Component WENO applies WENO independently to each conserved variable.
 We combine it with a Rusanov (local Lax-Friedrichs) Riemann solver.
-The characteristic decomposition typically reduces spurious oscillations near discontinuities, and the Roe approximate Riemann solver is less diffusive than the Rusanov one, but they entail higher computational costs.
+The characteristic decomposition typically reduces spurious oscillations near discontinuities, and the Roe approximate Riemann solver is less diffusive than the Rusanov one, but they entail higher computational costs. \citet{wilfong2025simulating} report a fourfold speedup using IGR and replacing WENO with linear reconstruction of the same order and HLLC with Rusanov.

 In many applications, it is most convenient to smooth the initial conditions (see \cref{sec:smoothing}) via diffusion.
 For the sake of having a well-defined and grid-independent initial condition, we instead replace jumps by scaled hyperbolic tangent-like functions, which we refer to as $\mathrm{tanh}$ smoothing.